-The most entertaining song is Lick Lickin, about oral sex and dedicated to the “dumb-ass slut” who performs it.
+The most entertaining song is Lick Lickin, about oral sex and dedicated to the “slut” who performs it.
 It’s sort of a mock ballad in that the guys are playing around instead of being serious while actually singing instead of rapping.
-But the organ sounds pretty nice and the Squad manages to stumble upon a few real melodies along the way.
+The organ sounds pretty nice though and the Squad manages to stumble upon a few real melodies along the way.
 This particular form of comic relief is quite welcomed.
 It’s a funny song.
-What the album would do better without are the Luke-Campbell-like dance tracks near the end, some of which are verse-free instrumentals.
+What the album would do better without are the Luke-like dance tracks near the end, some of which are verse-free instrumentals.
 Their inclusion, all during the second half where they are, comes across as random and off-putting, basically killing any chance of this being a decent rap album.

 my rating = 2 of 5

 Devil’s Night formally introduces the pop music world to the group Eminem rapped with before he got famous and took over.
 It’s D-12; The Dirty Dozen; “twleve motherfuckers in six different bodies with their personalities split” as he explains on the opener.
 And though only about half of those personalities are interesting enough to stand-out on their own, the album provides a dose of high-concept entertainment.

 “It ain’t nothing but music,” Dr Dre declares over a technofied circus beat.
 That song, like much of the album, is a comical response to people who claim the group’s songs are a negative influence on children.
 From Eminem shooting at cops to Bizarre kidnapping Lil Bow Wow, you get the sense that all D-12 wants to do is stir-up more controversy.
 Fight Music, for example, is for kids to “trash their rooms with”.